CyberCosmos24/Vision/README.md

 So now that we have what's required for the packages we can simply just go into the config.json and apply the bots id and token which can be found [here](https://discord.com/developers/applications)

-So now that we have what's required for the packages we can simply just go into the config.json and apply the bots id and token which can be found [here](https://discord.com/developers/applications)

 For the final step just run this command within the terminal in VSC.
 (If You'd like to use this with commands prompt just remove the ; and replace it with && like `node .\deploy-commands.js && node .`)

 ```